marchelbling/marc.helbling.fr/_posts/2015-02-07-writing-json-c++.md

 Writing a valid json file looks simple.
 Except that if the json file contains real world data coming from unknown sources, it might not be that simple.
 The [json](http://json.org) format does not support everything that you could expect for numerical values and strings.

 More specifically, a numerical value involves digits in json.
 This prevents from having `inf` or `nan` serialized in json.
-Strings prefered encoding is UTF-8 with some restrinction.
+Strings preferred encoding is UTF-8 with some restriction.
 Quotes `"` and backslash `\` have to be escaped but [control characters](http://en.wikipedia.org/wiki/Unicode_control_characters) should be encoded with their unicode 4 hex digits representation.

-As the C++ standard library does not implement JSON, it makes it a good exercice putting into practice a bit of template functions and STL usage.
+As the C++ standard library does not implement JSON, it makes it a good exercise putting into practice a bit of template functions and STL usage.

 ## json stream